The Pennsylvania Uniform Condominium Act

 - Use of condominium regimes as a financing device.

 In addition, our condominium lawyers have created several "master condominiums."
-These complexes comprise three or four large commercial units, with one of those units developed as a residential "sub-condominium" with multiple sub-condominium units.
+These complexes comprise three or four large commercial units, with one of them developed as a residential "sub-condominium" containing multiple sub-condominium units.
 We've also created a condominium regime for boat slips on the Delaware River.

 Apart from creating condominiums or planned communities, our condo attorneys have represented several condominium associations, giving us insight into the day-to-day workings of such associations and the dynamics of dealing with the developers from "the other side of the table."

 If you're looking for legal advice on condominium complexes, talk with one of our real estate lawyers today.
-We have a long-standing tradition as a local law firm in Bucks, Delaware and Montgomery Counties, plus the greater Philadelphia area.
-We can also support you with other real estate concerns like construction law, real estate litigation, zoning, and land development, etc.
+We have a long-standing tradition as a local law firm serving Bucks, Delaware, and Montgomery Counties, as well as the greater Philadelphia area.
+We can also support you with other real estate concerns, such as construction law, real estate litigation, zoning, and land development.